About Papua New Guinea, Doing Business in Papua New Guinea

 On 1 December 1973, the territories of Papua and New Guinea became the self-governing area of Papua New Guinea.
 The country became an independent state on 16 September 1975.

 In 1988, the province of Bougainville attempted to secede from Papua New Guinea.
 A nine-year conflict followed, with an estimated 20,000 people dying in the conflict.
 It ended with the signing of a peace agreement in 1997.
 Bougainville currently has an autonomous government and four members in the PNG National Parliament.
-However, at the end of 2019, Bougainvillians voted overwhelmingly for independence from Papua New Guinea in a plebiscite.
+However, at the end of 2019, Bougainvilleans voted overwhelmingly for independence from Papua New Guinea in a plebiscite.
+In 2021, the governments of PNG and Bougainville reached an agreement for Bougainville to become independent by 2027, pending ratification by PNG’s parliament.